 PXE International piloted a system to combine the standardization of mutation detection and the input of phenotypic information.
 PXE International placed three dHPLC machines in labs in Philadelphia, Ghent (Belgium) and Johannesburg (South Africa).
 State-of-the-art informatics was used to analyze the data.
-To date we have discovered over 270 mutations as a result of this work.
-In addition, this work forms the basis of the development of a diagnostic test for pseudoxanthoma elasticum.
+Over 100 mutations were discovered as a result of this work.
+In addition, it forms the basis of the development of a diagnostic kit for pseudoxanthoma elasticum.

 Using advanced statistical software, it was determined that correlations between mutations with clinical phenotype do not exist.
 Several sub-studies evolved from the mutation analysis, including one in multiple generation families, and one a rare phenotype of PXE with eye but no skin manifestations.

-PXE International, as part of the federal Collaboration, Education and Test Translation program, has begun to offer a genetic test for PXE.
-This is first diagnostic test for PXE.
-We have worked, with GeneDx, to make the test affordable, high quality, with broad access and appropriate genetic counseling.
-This test helps families understand if siblings of affected individuals have PXE, and may also allow therapies to be targeted to specific mutations determined by the test.
+PXE International is bringing a diagnostic test to the FDA for approval.
+This will be the first diagnostic test for a rare disease to be presented to the FDA.
+The intention is to make the test affordable, of the highest quality, with broad access and appropriate genetic counseling.
+This test will not only help families understand if siblings of affected individuals have PXE, but may also allow therapies to be targeted to specific mutations determine by the test.

 Cellular and Molecular Studies